-• The number of bound variables can be a natural number constant, an identifier (i.e. previously defined or declared as a preceding parameter in the same constructor), or an arithmetic expression combining constants and identifiers with the coq standard operations +, - and \.
-General expression should be allowed as soon as the developper team will embed the coq expressions parser in the tool.
+- The number of bound variables can be a natural number constant, an identifier (i.e. previously defined or declared as a preceding parameter in the same constructor), or an arithmetic expression combining constants and identifiers with the coq standard operations +, and \ along with functions given by an identifier.
+General expression should be allowed as soon as the developer team will embed the coq expressions parser in the tool. - In a definition of several parameters as in the following notation